 Insulation.
-The fithick, is often so effective

-Fig. 13.3.
-The temperature gradient across the highly effective fur and skin of a high-latitude animal temperature to normal body temperature is contained across the fur and skin (fig. 13.3).
+The fur of large polar animals, commonly 30-70 mm thick, is often so effective that the complete thermal gradient from air temperature to normal body temperature is contained across the fur and skin (fig. 13.3).

 Fur in boreal mammals varies with the season.
 Winter coats of animals are thicker and provide better thermal insulation than summer coats.
 Arctic foxes and the stoat are classic examples of sub-Arctic tundra species that grow a very dense and highly camouflaged winter coat.
-Insulation is the reciprocal of the total heat flux per unit area per unit of temperature difference, and therefore, have units of ${}^{\circ}C \cdot m^{-2} \cdot W^{-1}$.
+Insulation is the reciprocal of the total heat flux per unit area per unit of temperature difference, and therefore, have units of ${}^{\circ}C \cdot m^{-2} \cdot W^{1}$ .
 Insulation may be provided by internal air sacs and fat layers, or externally by cuticular bristles of chitin or by various hairs and other structures made of keratin.
 Internal insulators are much less effective; a layer of blubber 60-70 cm thick has about the same insulating properties as 2 cm of good mammalian fur.
 Table 13.1 lists the insulation values for a cross-section of biological materials.